azjps/bokeh/sphinx/source/docs/user_guide/webgl.rst

   (due to the WebGL limitation that index buffers can only be uint16).
 * Making a selections of markers on Internet Explorer will reduce the size of the markers to 1 pixel (bug)
-* Typical browsers restrict the number of GL contexts to 16.
-When there are many plots on one page, some are likely to produce wrong visual output.

 Example
 -------